Van Meter Family

 Another slave who traveled to Kentucky in this party was "General Braddock," (named for the famous British general killed in the French and Indian War) who belonged to Jake's son Abraham Van Meter.
 McClure reports that the slave had gained both his nickname and a degree of fame for killing nine Indians.
 Many years later, after his master was killed by Indians at Boone's Fort, "General Braddock" was "set free forever."
 He afterward married a woman named Becky Swan (apparently a slave or former slave belonging to the Swan family) and settled on a farm near Elizabethtown, Kentucky.

-Despite these hardships, in the spring of 1780 the Van Meter party reached the Severns Valley, in what was then Jefferson, later Hardin County, Kentucky.
+Although the above-quoted writers have the Van Meter party traveling to Kentucky in the fall of 1779, there is very good evidence that they did not make the trip until the spring of 1780.
+The journey down river to the Falls of the Ohio took about ten or twelve days.
+From there, the Van Meter party reached the Severns Valley, in what was then Jefferson, later Hardin County, Kentucky.
 Jefferson County records reveal that Jake Van Meter, Stephen Rawlings, and Edward Rawlings all bought land from John Severns, for whom the valley was named.
 To protect themselves from Indians, they immediately built wooden "forts" (probably log blockhouses).
 Van Meter's fort was located, according to one source, "near the big spring at the power house on Leitchfield road, for a long time the source of the Elizabethtown water supply."

 As in Virginia, Jake Van Meter quickly became one of Hardin County's most prominent and enterprising citizens.
 Only a year after his arrival in Kentucky, he helped to organize the Severns Valley Baptist Church, reputed to be the oldest church west of the Allegheny Mountains that is still in existence.
 He also built a grain mill on Valley Creek and is "said to have raised the first wheat in Hardin County, having brought the seed with him from Virginia."
 He also had license to keep a still and a tavern license, which permitted him to allow travelers to stay in his home.

-Jake Van Meter also acquired a large amount of land in Hardin County.
+During the years he lived in Kentucky, Jake Van Meter acquired a large amount of land in Hardin County.
 On November 8, 1797, he was granted 1,094 acres on Valley Creek and on November 16, 1797, an additional 2,675 acres.
 By the time he died at the age of seventy-five on November 16, 1798, he owned 7,891 acres.
 The inventory of his estate covers four pages in the Hardin County court records.

 Many years later, the remains of both Jacob Van Meter and his wife Leitita were moved from the family graveyard and re-interred in the Elizabethtown City Cemetery.
 At the same time, inscribed tombstones were placed on their graves by some of their descendants.
 Unfortunately, it appears they confused the elder Jake Van Meter with his nephew, Jacob Van Meter, ascribing the younger man's Revolutionary War service to his uncle.
 The markers read: